-Of course, you’re going to want to seek the advice of a real estate tax expert but here is a primer on tax benefits that entice investors to make the decision that the real estate market has substantial advantages over other investment options.
+Of course, you're going to want to seek the advice of a property tax services expert but here is a primer on tax benefits that entice investors to make the decision that the real estate market has substantial advantages over other investment options.

 Your first instinct might be that a tax related article is most appropriate shortly before tax day in April.
 However, tax benefits accumulate during the year making anytime a good time for real estate investing.
 Often, the best time is during the slow months (winter) when distressed sellers have fewer buyers bidding on properties.